Authentication

 • OAuth 2.0 Login authentication — crossover between the OAuth 2.0 and Login authentication.

 Use the authentication method supported by the target API.
-If the API supports multiple authentication methods, the URL Query and Basic HTTP methods are the easiest to set up; but they are also the least secure.
+If the API supports multiple authentication methods, the URL Query and Basic HTTP methods are the easiest to set up but also the least secure.

 {